 Who is subject to the law, and who is exempt?

-Oil is defined by the federal rule to include: petroleum; fuel oil; sludge; oil refuse; fats, oils or greases of animal, fish, or marine mammal; vegetable oils including oils from seeds, nuts, fruits, or kernels; synthetic oils; and mineral oils.
+Oil is defined by the Federal rule to include: petroleum; fuel oil; sludge; oil refuse; fats, oils or greases of animal, fish, or marine mammal; vegetable oils including oils from seeds, nuts, fruits, or kernels; synthetic oils; and mineral oils.
 A rule of thumb offered by EPA: If the material can cause a sheen, sludge or emulsion in or on surface waters, then it is likely an oil or has oil properties.
-The federal SPCC rule even includes milk!

 Changes in the Federal Rule

-On July 17, 2002, US EPA first adopted revisions to the SPCC rule.
-Multiple amendments, at least five, were then made.
-The revised rule and subsequent amendments changed SPCC requirements.
+On November 5, 2009, US EPA adopted revisions to the SPCC rule.
+The revised rule reduces the number of facilities regulated and changes some requirements.

 - Clarifies rule applicability to the storage and operational use of oil

-- Increases the review/update period to 5 years
+- Increases the SPCC Plan review/update period to five years

 Where do Things Stand Today?

-Condor can assist with developing or amending your SPCC.
-Our engineering staff, including Registered Professional Engineers, can review and certify your self-developed plan, can amend your plan to meet the new requirements, or can prepare a new plan for you.
+Condor engineering staff, including Registered Professional Engineers, can review and certify your self-developed plan, develop a SPCC Plan, or can update your plan to meet the new requirements.